-You could also dress up a scoop of vanilla ice cream with some berries and a hint of herbs or cut some watermelon and strawberries and enjoy with a warm cup of tea.
+You could also dress up a scoop of vanilla ice cream with some berries and a hint of herbs, or cut some watermelon and strawberries and enjoy with a warm cup of tea.
 While some people may scoff at the idea of eating fruit for dessert, plenty of people will appreciate the boost of freshness — along with an extra dose of antioxidants and vitamin C.

-Classic Italian Desserts — A Winning Pizza Pairing Every Time
+Classic Italian Desserts — a Winning Pizza Pairing Every Time

 If you want a pizza pairing that always hits the mark, gelato is a pie’s best friend.
 The humble gelato shop has risen in profile over the past several years, and we’re not mad about it.
 Between the hundreds and hundreds of flavors and the decadent density of the dessert, there’s no better palate cleanser than gelato after you’ve scarfed down a meat-lover’s slice — or three.

-Piece of Cake — or Pie
+It’s a Piece of Cake — or Pie

 After a cheese-laden serving of pizza, it’s time for something different.
 Having your cake and eating it too after a round of cheesy, meaty, veggie goodness can’t be wrong.